FINRA Rulemaking Process

 - FINRA firms, investors or other interested parties

-- FINRA staff initiatives, based on, for example, proactive analysis of data and trends by FINRA's Emerging Regulatory Issues group, FINRA's Office of the Chief Economist, or other internal FINRA departments, and industry input
+- FINRA staff initiatives, based on, for example, proactive analysis of data and trends by FINRA's Office of Financial Innovation, FINRA's Office of the Chief Economist, or other internal FINRA departments, and industry input

 - Recommendations from the Securities and Exchange Commission (SEC) or other regulatory bodies